Fanjie-Li/Curriculum-Vitae/content/publication/conference-paper-5/index.md

 # Summary.
 An optional shortened abstract.
-summary: Accepted to Proceedings of the 11th International Conference on Learning Analytics & Knowledge (LAK 2021).
+summary: In Proceedings of the 11th International Conference on Learning Analytics & Knowledge (LAK 2021).

 tags:
 - Background music